swefpifh/obsidian-note-and-folder-state-icons/README.md

 ## 🛠 Changelog

+### v0.1.6 | *2026/01/24*
+- Fixed an issue where the icon remained visible during note or folder title editing and duplicated upon confirmation.

 ### v0.1.5 | *2026/01/12*
 - Plugin renamed
 - [QOL] Fixed state icons refresh on plugin enable/disable (no restart required)